 Former MLA Ram Singh Netaji, son of Cong leader Mahabal Mishra join AAP ahead of polls

-Ahead of the Delhi Assembly election, Congress leader and former MLA Ram Singh Netaji and three others on Monday joined the AAP in the presence of Chief Minister Arvind Kejriwal.
-Vinay Kumar Mishra, who is the son of senior Congress leader Mahabal Mishra and unsuccessfully contested from the Palam Assembly seat, also joined the Aam Aadmi Party (AAP).
+Ahead of the Delhi Assembly elections, Congress leader and former MLA Ram Singh Netaji and three others on Monday joined the AAP in the presence of Chief Minister Arvind Kejriwal.
+Vinay Kumar Mishra, who is the son of former Congress MP Mahabal Mishra and unsuccessfully contested from the Palam Assembly seat, also joined the Aam Aadmi Party (AAP).

 Councillor and social worker Jai Bhagwan Upkar ji from Rohini ward of Bawana Assembly and Naveen Dipu Chaudhary, a social activist working in the Gandhinagar area who has been associated with the Congress for a long time, too joined the AAP.
 Netaji said he was impressed by the work done by the AAP government and "that is the reason I decided to leave Congress".

-He won from the Badarpur Assembly constituency twice -- once as a BSP candidate and second time as an Independent.
+He won from the Badarpur Assembly constituency twice -- once as a BSP candidate and second time as an Independent after which he joined the Congress.
+Rajkumari Dhillon, former Congress councillor from Hari Nagar ward, also joined the AAP.
 Kejriwal said influenced by the policies of the party and the work of the AAP-led Delhi government, they are "joining our family".

-"They are warmly welcomed in the Aam Aadmi Party," he said.
-Election to the 70-member Delhi Assembly will be held on February 8.
+"They are warmly welcomed in the AAP," he said.
+The joining of prominent leaders comes ahead of polls early next month.

+Even though Mishra and Netaji both said that they have come to the party with an intention to work, sources said the AAP might field Mishra from Dwarka and Netaji from Badarpur.
+"There used to be only two major political parties in Delhi, the BJP and the Congress.
+People were fed up with the politics of both these parties because they did not deliver on promises made and having no other choice, voted them alternatively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)